ericjorgensen/ericjorgensen/README.md

 ## Your job as an engineer
 Your job as an engineer is pretty straightforward but challenging (and hopefully incredibly rewarding):

-- Ship code that moves our business forward, balancing trade-offs between speed, quality, and features (I can help with that).
+- Ship code that moves our business forward, balancing trade-offs between speed, quality, and features (EPD leadership can help with that).
 - Support your teammates in their career journey with mentorship, pairing, code review, etc.
 - Engage actively and continuously with the team, be it on Slack, in GitHub, or team meetings on video.